 Replication Environments

-Intershop 7 changes the table structure in replication environments.
-Means, each stored procedure need to work within replication and non-replication environments.
+Intershop Commerce Management 11 alters the table structure in replication environments.
+It means that each stored procedure must function in both replication and non-replication environments.
 According utility PL/SQL packages are available.

-The default location for stored procedures are <cartridge>\javasource\resources\<cartridge>\dbinit\scripts
+The default location for stored procedures is <cartridge>\javasource\resources\<cartridge>\dbinit\scripts

 All stored procedures removing domains are created and replaced within the database by DBInit and DBMigrate.